triestpa/Guttenberg-Search/README.md

 ```
 <br>

-This code will import our server dependencies and set up simple logging and error handling for a Koa.js Node API server.
+This code will import our server dependencies and set up simple logging and error handling for a [Koa.js](http://koajs.com/ Node API server.

 ### Link endpoint with queries

 Next, we'll add an endpoint to our server in order to expose our Elasticsearch query function.

-Insert the following code below the `// ADD ENDPOINTS HERE` comment.
+Insert the following code below the `// ADD ENDPOINTS HERE` comment in `server/app.js`.

 ```javascript
 /**